rbisdorff/Digraph3/docSphinx/tutorial.rst

       determinateness (%) : 64.62
       - most credible action(s) = { 'a7': 48.84, }

-Notice that solving the valued *Berge* kernel equations (see the Pearls of bipolar-valued epistemic logic) provides furthermore a positive characterization of the most credible decision actions in each respective choice recommendation (see Lines 14 and 23 above).
+Notice that solving the valued *Berge* kernel equations (see :ref:`Bipolar-Valued-Kernels-Tutorial-label` in the Advanced Topics) provides furthermore a positive characterization of the most credible decision actions in each respective choice recommendation (see Lines 14 and 23 above).
 Actions 'a2' and 'a4' are equivalent candidates for a unique best choice, and action 'a7' is clearly confirmed as the worst choice.

 In :numref:`bestWorstOrientation` below, we orient the drawing of the strict outranking digraph instance with the help of these best and worst choice recommendations.